 Zanzibar in September

-Swimming with whale sharks is one of the most astounding wildlife experiences on the planet and these huge, gentle creatures begin to arrive off Mafia Island in September.
-By the end of the month the water visibility increases – up to 25 metres on the calmest days.
-All over Zanzibar the diving is excellent and the warm, sunny days make for perfect beach time too.
+- Swimming with whale sharks is one of the most astounding wildlife experiences on the planet, and these giant, gentle creatures begin to arrive off Mafia Island in September.
+By the end of the month, the water visibility increases – up to 25m (82ft) on the calmest days.
+All over Zanzibar, the diving is excellent, and the warm, sunny days make for perfect beach time too.

 - September’s major disadvantage is its popularity and unless you book well in advance, you may not get your first-choice hotel.
 The smaller boutiques can fill up especially fast as they’re often in the most sought-after areas, where the beaches are least busy.